maxertivo/metroid-prime-randomizer-solver/README.md

     * Cross Frigate Crash Site water without Morph
     * Get Frigate Crash Site item without any items
     * Climb Frigate Crash Site with Space Jump
+    * Climb Main Ventillation Shaft Section C using a series of DBJs
     * Climb Reactor Core using Bombs if you have Gravity Suit
     * Climb Biohazard Containment with Bombs only
     * Cross Biotech with only Wave.
 Cross the other way with Space Jump or Bombs